OlivierLD/raspberry-coffee/java-python/README.md

 Typically, PI4J-v1 itself depends on WiringPi, that has itself been recently deprecated...
 Ooch.
 Now you have to re-write your drivers 😩.

+Also, PI4J-v2 requires JDK 11, and it sounds like PI4J-v1 seems to prefer JDK 8 (issues with JDK 11 when reading sensors...)

 To avoid this mis-fortune, we could try to establish a (two-way) communication between Python and Java...
 If it works, it also allows you not to re-write the drivers from Python to Java.